lubianat/omero-ontop-to-rdf-comparisons/README.md

                                                                      rdfs:label "LCM"@en .
 ```

-A difference between the new, ONTOP-related ome_core.ttl and the old .owl version is the use the LinkML model to specify types.
+A difference between the new, ONTOP-related ome_core.ttl and the other, older, .owl version is the use the LinkML model to specify types.

 In particular, it uses the classes:

 ```